tiredofit/docker-gitlab-ee/README.md

 - Output of the `docker info` command
 - The `docker run` command you used to run the image (mask out the sensitive bits).

-## Prerequisites
+## Prerequisites and Assumptions

 Your docker host needs to have 1GB or more of available RAM to run GitLab.
 Please refer to the GitLab [hardware requirements](https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/requirements.md#hardware-requirements) documentation for additional information.

 ## Installation

-Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/tiredofit/gitlab) and is the recommended method of installation.
+Automated builds of the image are available on [Docker hub](https://hub.docker.com/r/tiredofit/gitlab-ee) and is the recommended method of installation.

 ```bash
 docker pull tiredofit/gitlab-ee:latest